 Knauf Shaw successfully represented the petitioner in Lighthouse Pointe Property Associates LLC (Lighthouse) v.
 New York State Department of Environmental Conservation (NYSDEC), the first case heard by the New York Court of Appeals on the issue of eligibility for the New York State Brownfield Cleanup Program (BCP).
 On February 18, 2010, the Court rendered a decision unanimously overturning the NYSDEC administrative decision denying the Lighthouse sites entry into the BCP, and ordering them into the program.
-Alan J. Knauf of Knauf Shaw argued the case in front of the Court of Appeals.
+Alan J. Knauf, of Knauf Shaw, argued the case in front of the Court of Appeals.
 NYSDEC was represented by Assistant Attorney General Denise Hartman.
-The following materials are available to download:
+The following materials are available for download:

 Supreme Court Decision

 Appellate Division Decision Appellant's Brief Respondent's Brief Appellant's Reply Brief Record on Appeal BCP Application - Riverfront Site (included in Record) Volume I - BCP Application

 Volume III - Detailed Environmental File Review & Data Gaps Analysis

 Volume IV - Remedial Investigation ReportBCP Application - Inland Site (included in Record) Volume I - BCP Application Volume II - Environmental Site Assessment Volume III - Detailed Environmental File Review & Data Gaps Analysis Volume IV - Remedial Investigation Report Video of Oral ArgumentCourt of Appeals Decision